rapid7/raptor-io/README.md

 # Raptor

-Lighter, faster, smarter than REX.
-Raptor is the next evolutionary step in Metasploit's basic network IO functionality.
+Lighter, faster and smarter than REX,  Raptor is the next evolutionary step in Metasploit's basic network IO functionality.